 The most important part of our text is the 2nd part of this verse, “Husbands, love your wives, just as Christ loved the church and gave Himself up for her to make her holy, cleansing her by the washing with water through the Word.”
 That is what it is all about.
 It is not whether or not I get to boss my wife around or at the end of the year she gets a new sewing machine or a fur coat—it is about love, love for Jesus, love for each other and love for our spouse.
 Jesus says, “If you love Me then keep My commandments….” and then He adds “and they are not burdensome to keep.”
 It isn’t a burden to honor God’s Name nor His day.
 It isn’t a burden to try to keep the other seven commandment—in fact, we feel badly when we do not.
 And it isn’t a burden to love our spouse and to do the things to make them happy.

 I’ll end this sermon by sharing something a woman shared with me many years ago when I worked in the missile industry.
 She said, “When I was first married, I thought I was the luckiest woman in the world.
 After a few years, I thought he was the luckiest man in the world.
 After a few more years, I wondered how we put ever up with each other.”
 Maybe that is another way of saying, “For all have sinned and fall short of the glory of God.”
 And “Love covers a multitude of sins.”

 So, husbands, love your wives and wives, love your husbands, and fellow Christians, love one another even as Jesus as loved us.
 (By the way, Jesus called it the New Commandment!)
 Amen!

-Note from the Peace Doctor: If you're interested in peace for yourself, we hope you will visit our home page before leaving us.
-The Web for sure is loaded with information about any kind of field.
-Above is a post we expect will be helpful for peace seekers and those who are interested in peace news.
+Note from the Peace Doctor: If you're interested in peace for yourself, please drop by our home page before leaving our site.
+The Web for sure is plentiful with content regarding every imaginable topic.
+The foregoing is an item we expect will be helpful for peace enthusiasts and those who like to read peace news.